-In my 15 years of being a writer, I’ve come to learn that most people are naturally inclined to tell stories.
-Sometimes these stories are about dragon slayers or aliens or big foot’s cousin.
-Other times they’re about a life experience, a personal tragedy, or a terrific triumph.
-Whatever that story may be, people still have an inclination to tell other people.
+In my 16 years of being a writer, I’ve come to learn that most people are naturally inclined to tell stories.
+Sometimes these stories are about dragon slayers or aliens or Big Foot’s cousin, Big Head.
+Other times these stories are about a personal tragedy or a terrific triumph.
+Whatever that story may be, people still have an inclination to tell it to other people.

 Note: This post is focused on fiction writing.
 Nonfiction writing will be discussed in another post.

 “Perhaps I write for no one.
 Perhaps for the same person children are writing for when they scrawl their names in the snow.” – Margaret Atwood

 Before putting ink to page or typing out a long page of text, there are three prerequisites, I think, that are required in order to begin the writing process.

 The first one, brainstorming, consists of coming up with a solid idea for your novel.
 You can’t write a book without an idea.
 Use a mind mapping program like Mind Meister to throw all your ideas on the board.
 Remember, great ideas start out as awful ideas.
 So, don’t beat yourself up about bad ideas earlier on.
 Sometimes those bad ideas turn into something greater than expected.

 Coming into this process you should have a knowledge of grammar.
 Language is complicated.
 There is a vast number of rules that must be followed in order to write in any language.
 Check out some English grammar practice exercises on Perdue University’s Online Writing Lab.
 It’s worth the time and effort to get it right the first time.